 The goal is the volume of food consumed, especially for our children with nutritional and growth concerns.
 Here are some SOS feeding and mealtime tips to introduce at home!

 Therapy meals are typically done with a SOS feeding specialist and then carried over at home.
 The goal of a therapy meal is fun exploration of new foods!

 The volume consumed is less important and can be done separate from mealtime since the goal is to work on skills and exposure, not eating (yet!)
 Children are encouraged to explore new foods and expand their food repertoire using systematic desensitization (the use of competing relaxation responses during exposure to a graduated hierarchy of stimuli known to cause anxiety—i.e. food), social modeling and positive reinforcement!

-Allegra is a new speech language pathologist to NAPA Boston!
+Allegra is a speech language pathologist at NAPA Boston!
 She enjoys working closely with children with medically complex needs and finding the best approach to enable them to communicate with others.
 One of her favorite things to do is spend time with her younger sister, Christina who has Down syndrome.
 She also enjoys spending a week each summer at Camp PALS, an overnight summer camp for young adults with Down syndrome.

 NAPA Center is a world-renowned pediatric therapy clinic offering pediatric feeding therapy in intensive and traditional settings.
 The goal of NAPA’s feeding therapy programs is to provide families and their children with the skills and techniques necessary to love eating and to become safer, more comfortable, and confident in advancing their child’s feeding and swallowing skills.
 If you’d like more information on the Sequential Oral Sensory feeding approach or if you have any questions, contact our team today.